 - Liver Transplant and Liver Disease Program

-- Kendall Patton and Mark Jordan are profoundly grateful to the dedicated professionals who saved Kendall’s life and, in appreciation, have made a significant commitment in their IRA to fund liver research at CPMC.
+In appreciation of the dedicated professionals who saved Kendall’s life, they made a significant commitment in their IRA to fund liver research at CPMC.

 Philanthropy Powers Our Innovation